Master thesis project guidelines: Fine Arts

 These are the guidelines for completing the artistic and the written component included in a master’s thesis project.

-Contents, objectives and schedule of the thesis project
+Contents and objectives of the thesis project

 The Master of Fine Arts thesis project consists of